Multi-Scale Frequency-Enhanced Deep D-bar Method for Electrical Impedance Tomography: Numerical Implementations

 \section{\bf{Numerical Implementations}}

-In this section, we present our numerical implementations for the proposed hybrid learning scheme for the EIT reconstruction problem.
-Besides, the numerical implementation for the regularized D-bar method is provided in the book \cite{mueller2012linear} (See \href{https://wiki.helsinki.fi/display/mathstatHenkilokunta/Inverse+Problems+Book+Page }{Matlab code} for computational resources).
-Note that we only utilize parts of synthetic conductivity phantoms generation, the simulated noisy Neumann-to-Dirichlet matrix $\mathbf{L}_{\sigma}^{\delta}$ and the computation of the truncated scattering data $\mathbf{t}^{\text{exp}}_{R^\delta}(k)$ in the non-linear frequency domain.
+In this section, we present our numerical implementations for the proposed learning-based method.
+The regularized D-bar method has been implemented in \cite{mueller2012linear} (see the provided \href{https://wiki.helsinki.fi/display/mathstatHenkilokunta/Inverse+Problems+Book+Page}{Matlab code} for computational resources).
+In this work, we utilize parts of the implementation, including the generation of synthetic conductivity phantoms, the simulation of the Neumann-to-Dirichlet matrix $\mathbf{L}_{\sigma}$, and the computation of low-pass truncated scattering data $\mathbf{t}(k)$ for $|k| < r$.